I like to write, and I like writing have different grammatical meanings.

 I don’t know if he takes a grammar course.

-If you prefer to learn online, there are grammar checkers such as Grammarly, which I use and can highly recommend that can also help you in correcting common grammar errors by giving an explanation for the errors it finds.
+If you prefer to learn online, there are many very good grammar checkers that can also help you correct common grammar mistakes and give an explanation for the errors it finds.

 If you think it is fun to write, then you should also make refreshing your grammar knowledge fun too.